vch-sh/personal-task-manager/README.md

 # Personal Task Manager

-Personal Task Manager is a comprehensive web application designed to help users organize, prioritize, and manage their tasks effectively.
+Personal Task Manager is a web application designed to help users organize, prioritize, and manage their tasks effectively.
 Built with Next.js and React, it offers a user-friendly interface for managing personal and professional tasks.

 ## Project Status

-As of January 13, 2025 - `in development`
+As of January 21, 2025 - `completed`

 ## Features

 - **User Authentication**:

   - Secure login and registration system.
   - OAuth integration with Google and GitHub for easy sign-in.

 - **Responsive Design**: Fully responsive interface that works on desktop and mobile devices.

-- **User Menu**:
-  - Access profile settings and manage your account via a dropdown menu.
+- **User Menu**: Access profile settings and manage your account via a dropdown menu.
 - **Dashboard**:
   - View task statistics, including total tasks, completed tasks, tasks in progress, and to-do tasks.
   - Progress tracking to see how much work has been completed.
   - Tasks By Category: Visual breakdown of tasks organized by categories with color-coded labels.
 - **Task Management**:

   - Create, edit, and delete tasks with ease.
   - Filter and sort tasks by status, priority, or due date.
   - Organize tasks into categories for better management and filtering.
   - Hide Completed Tasks: Easily toggle visibility of completed tasks for a cleaner and more focused interface.
   - Toggle Filter & Sorting Section: Collapse or expand the filtering and sorting options to make the task management interface cleaner and more focused.

+- **Scroll to Top Button**: Quickly scroll back to the top of the page when managing long lists of tasks.

 - **Task Categories**:
   - Add, update, and delete custom categories.
   - Assign tasks to specific categories.